Search

 9. Commonly Asked Questions about Goldfish Size Tank (FAQs)

-What is the minimum fish tank size for keeping goldfish?
+What is the goldfish minimum tank size?

 Can I keep a goldfish in a small tank?